tr3ysmith/mern_template/README.md

 > yarn run dev
 ~~~~
 This will install all dependencies in the main folder (server-side, and the client folder) and then running dev script will start react-scripts and the server with a proxy.
 The server runs with nodemon, but filtered only for the server folder (excluding client) and the react-scripts has hotreload already setup.
 So everything should properly restart as needed upon changes.

+Be sure to add a new remote repository if you plan to push your project up to Cloud Source Control like Github

 ### Main Libraries: